Simon Bikindi: Details

 In addition to other evidence, the prosecution cited a song celebrating the abolition of monarchy and the regaining of independence from 1959 to 1961: a Rwandan expert in the trial later expounded that the latter song could not have been addressed to the Rwandan nation as a whole, because the Tutsis were associated with the Rwandan monarchy and colonial regime, and that it was impossible to hate the monarchy without hating the Tutsis.
 The defence argued that there were contradictions in the witness testimonies, denying that the songs were about Tutsis and invoking Tutsi witnesses whom Bikindi had allegedly "helped to save their lives".

 Regarding the songs, both sides had experts on their side, but it was undeniable that the lyrics were difficult to interpret and that democracy and peace were mentioned.
 Bikindi's lawyer also argued that to accuse Bikindi is "to deny him his right of expression".
-In a remarkable incident, one of the defendant's counsels was accused of having bribed a prosecution witness.
+One of the defendant's counsels was accused of having bribed a prosecution witness.
 The chief counsel of the defence agreed with the prosecution's accusation, which caused Bikindi to refuse to be represented by him any further.
 The ICTR later cleared the lawyer of that accusation.

 The prosecution team in Bikindi's trial asked for a life sentence, the most severe punishment the court gives.
-The defence requested acquittal.
+The defence requested an acquittal.

-Verdict
+Verdict and imprisonment

 In December 2008, Bikindi was sentenced to 15 years in prison with credit for 7 years already served, for incitement to commit genocide.
 The conviction stemmed from the fact that the court considered it proved beyond reasonable doubt that towards the end of June 1994 he had made a speech from an Interahamwe vehicle equipped with a public address system, urging and subsequently reminding the Hutu population to exterminate all Tutsis, whom he referred to as "snakes".
 All the other charges were dismissed; in particular, the court considered that while some songs had an inciting character, they had all been written before 1994, thus before the genocide, and that there was not sufficient evidence to prove that Bikindi had played a role in the dissemination of his songs on radio during the genocide, or that he had personally engaged in killings or organising of militias.

+Bikindi was released in 2016, having served the full length of his sentence.